Healthy Homes Assessment Judgeford

 Insulation Judgeford

-• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-Find out all the details about this Healthy Homes insulation quality.
+See the full details of this Healthy Homes insulation quality.

 Judgeford Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage quality.
+Learn more about this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection